This ecommerce glossary compiles more than 85 of the most common terms you need to know when selling online in 2022.

-Whether you are just starting out or are a long-established seller in the ecommerce industry.
+Whether you are just starting or are a long-established seller in the ecommerce industry.

 Above the fold

-Amazon’s Product Advertising API is a web service application programming interface (short: API) that enables programmers to access Amazon’s product catalogue data.
-It enables sellers and vendors to streamline the management of their inventory and product catalogue.
+Amazon’s Product Advertising API is a web service application programming interface (short: API).
+It enables third parties to access Amazon’s product catalogue data so that sellers and vendors can streamline their inventory and product catalogue management.

 Amazon Brand Registry

 Brand Registry is a programme designed to protect brands and their intellectual properties on Amazon.
-It enables vendors and sellers with registered trademarks to accurately represent their brands and to enrol for processes that address infringement on Amazon’s marketplace.
+It enables merchants with registered trademarks to accurately represent their brands and to enrol for processes that address infringement on the Amazon marketplace.

 Amazon Standard Identification Number (ASIN)